qmlbook/qmlbook/docs/start/start.rst

     }
     cout << "!" << endl;

-Here we show some advanced list function, which allow you to join a list of strings into one string.
+Here we show some advanced list function, which allows you to join a list of strings into one string.
 This is very handy when you need to proceed line based text input.
 The inverse (string to string-list) is also possible using ``QString::split()`` function.

 .. code-block:: cpp